Iconography

 16 pixel grid

-The 16px icon size is the default, and most icons are created at this size.
-Icons that use a 16×16 pixel base grid have a 14px live area surrounded on all sides by 1px for padding and optical sizing.
+The 16px icon size is the default, and most UI icons are created at this size.
+Icons using this 16×16 pixel grid have a 14px live area surrounded on all sides by 1px for padding and optical sizing.

 12 pixel grid

-The 12px icon size is used for small, complimentary icons commonly used to indicate status where text or other context is available.
-Due to their small target size, these icons aren’t interactive unless paired with text or within a larger element.
-Icons that use a 12×12 pixel base grid have a 10px live area surrounded on all sides by 1px for padding and optical sizing.
+The 12px grid is used for all status icons, and some UI icons.
+Icons using this 12×12 pixel grid have a 10px live area surrounded on all sides by 1px for padding and optical sizing.

 Keylines